5 Symptoms of Digestive Problems in Your Dog

 On the flip side, runny stool or diarrhoea indicates that the rate of food is moving through your dog’s body is too fast.
 In some serious cases, traces of blood may be found in your dog’s stools.

 If your dog is having diarrhoea, you will need to fast your dog for that day.
 Always remember to have clean, drinking water available.
-A home remedy for dogs with diarrhoea is a simple meal of steamed pumpkin and clear chicken broth, which can be fed the next day to ease their discomfort.
+A home remedy for dogs with diarrhoea is a simple meal of steamed pumpkin and clear chicken broth which can be fed the next day to break them out of their fast

 3. Excess gas

 Is it normal for dogs to pass gas?
 Absolutely!
-Excess gas only becomes an issue if it happens too often or if you sense that your dog is feeling bloated.
+Excess gas only becomes an issue if it happens too often or if you notice that your dog’s stomach feels bloated.

-If your dog is passing pass more frequently, it can be due to dietary changes, consuming spoiled food, or eating too rapidly.
-Dogs that eat too quickly swallow too much air, causing a build-up of excess gas.
-If you are feeding your dog foods like soybeans, high-fat diets and milk products, you might want to reduce it as these are ingredients are commonly associated with excess gas.
+If your dog is passing pass more frequently, it can be due to sudden dietary changes, consuming spoiled food, or eating too fast.
+Dogs that eat too quickly swallow too much air, causing a buildup of excess gas.
+If you are feeding your dog foods high-fat diets or milk products, you might want to reduce it as these are ingredients are commonly associated with excess gas.

-There are a few ways to keep your chow hound from gobbling down food too rapidly.
-Getting a slow feeder bowl can slow down feeding time and encourages foraging.
-Instead of getting a new bowl, you can also add a large stone and place it at the centre of your dog’s food bowl.
+There are a few ways to keep your chowhound from gobbling down food too rapidly.
+Getting a slow feeder bowl can slow down their pace of eating and encourages foraging.
+Instead of getting a new bowl, you can also add a 1-2 large, smooth stones and place it in your dog’s food bowl.
 Feeding your dog smaller meals two to three times throughout the day also helps with digestion.

 4. Weight Loss